 You may be awake during the procedure, but you will get a sedative before it starts.

 Depending on the anesthesia used, you may be completely asleep and not feel anything.

 You will need someone to drive you home.

 Follow any other instructions your provider gives you to get ready.

 What happens during ERCP?

-An ERCP may be done on an outpatient basis or as part of your stay in a hospital.
+You may have an ERCP as an outpatient or as part of your stay in a hospital.
+Procedures

 Generally, an ERCP follows this process: